Boost Your Korean Reading and Writing: 4 Great Suggestions

 Image via Philippe Teuwen / flickr

-Perhaps the most obvious way to improve your reading skills is to do just that: read!
+Perhaps the most obvious way to learn how to read Korean is to do just that: read!
 Fortunately, South Korea has a great literary tradition — there’s plenty of great Korean-language material for you to dive into.

 However, South Korea’s contemporary poetry is especially good for learners, for several reasons.
 First, it uses modern, evocative language that will expand your vocabulary.

-Second, poems are short and easy to follow, making them ideal for a quick read when you have a spare few minutes.
+Second, poems are short and easy to follow.
+This makes them ideal for a quick read when you have a spare few minutes.

 And finally, you’ll impress your Korean friends and colleagues with your knowledge of their most well-known poets of the present.